Inspirational Insights

 What is the lesson and perspective in the face of these historical adversities?

-They did not give up, give in or go away.
-They had something of real value to offer in spite of the difficulties they faced.
+They did not give up, give in or go away and had something of real value to offer in spite of facing difficulties.
 They took great risks but persevered and prospered in spite of family losses, obstacles and adversities, while paying it forward.

 Thank you for listening and hope you found it inspirational too.